 Making the switch to Learning Pool’s Stream LMS

-At Learning Pool we’ve partnered with Totara to provide a highly flexible, feature-rich, open-source LMS that supports great learning, easy compliance and clear reporting and with the addition of LMS Pulse you can now deliver personalized learning campaigns and easily measure their success too.
+At Learning Pool we provide a highly flexible, feature-rich, open-source LMS that supports great learning, easy compliance and clear reporting and with the addition of LMS Pulse you can now deliver personalized learning campaigns and easily measure their success too.
 With over 450 global LMS customers, Learning Pool has the experience, expertise and customer support to help you make the right choice.

 The RFP we’re providing not only shows you what you currently need but also demonstrates the range of tools that provide the flexibility to help you adapt your LMS as your organization grows and develops.